wangyuanhao/DeFusion/README.md

 * We downloaded the external validation dataset--microarray gene expression profiles of 242 patients from Gene Expression Omnibus (GEO) with access number GSE14520.
 * Data used in proteomics-and-phosphoproteomics integration was retrieved from supplementary data  in [4]

-In seven TCGA cancer cohorts, we have tried to integrate mRNA and miRNA expression and DNA methylation corresponding to transcriptome and epigenome, respectively.
+In seven TCGA (**The Cancer Genome Atlas**) cancer cohorts, we have tried to integrate mRNA and miRNA expression and DNA methylation corresponding to transcriptome and epigenome, respectively.

 We also have tried to integrate genome, transcriptome, and epigenome using copy number estimate, mRNA and miRNA expression, and DNA methylation in TCGA-BRCA.
 In our paper, we have labeled this cohort as TCGA-BRCA~+cnv~.